altocodenl/tagaway/readme.md

 ### Todo alpha

-- implement wait event in import if there's a long or slow upload.
 - dates
    - ignore extension create, extension modify, date time stamp (only match before colon) // old date in picture
    - if repeated picture has older date, add them to dates and use one of them as date?